opf/openproject/docs/enterprise-edition-guide/README.md

 You will then receive an Enterprise Edition license key by email which you can use to upgrade your Community Edition to the Enterprise Edition.
 If you prefer to test the Enterprise Edition before purchasing, you can request a 14 day trial license from [here](https://www.openproject.org/enterprise-edition/).
 Simply click on "Get free trial license" to receive a 14 day trial license.
 After 14 days it will automatically downgraded to the Community Edition.

+### Is it possible to buy and upgrade to Enterprise Edition on a Community Edition already installed?

+Yes, you can upgrade your existing OpenProject Community Edition to the Enterprise Edition.
+You can then continue to use the same data as before but also use the premium features.
+When you purchase the Enterprise Edition, you receive an Enterprise Edition license.
+You can use this license to upgrade your Community Edition.

 ### Do you have a reseller program for OpenProject?

 We provide a [reseller program](https://www.openproject.org/reseller-program/) exclusively for the OpenProject Enterprise Edition (currently not for the Cloud Edition) and offer a 25% discount on the regular prices as a part of this.
 Once you purchased the first Enterprise Edition license for a client, you receive an Enterprise Edition license for 25 users free of charge (for internal use).